Nateghi7/CV/README.md

 # ResponsiveResumeWebsite

-This is a responsive Webpage which is a project for my Project/Internship courses.
+-This is a responsive Webpage which is a project for my Project/Internship courses.

-I would like to thank Dr.Razavi Ebrahimi for his kind guidance and instructions.
+-I would like to thank Dr.Razavi Ebrahimi for his kind guidance and instructions.

-Works on different devices based on the resolution.
+-Works on different devices based on the resolution.
-Does have a PDF generator.
+-Does have a PDF generator.
-Does Include a dark theme for eye harm reduction.
+-Does Include a dark theme for eye harm reduction.

-Please note that PDF Download link is not working on github pages and needs nodeJS (backend) to work properly.
+-Please note that PDF Download link is not working on github pages and needs nodeJS (backend) to work properly.

-Used JS , CSS and HTML.
+-Used JS , CSS and HTML.
-Forked from:
+-Forked from:
 https://github.com/bedimcode/responsive-resume-cv-smith